themotleyfool/rfcs/drafts/x-scheduled-update-publishing.md

 Currently go live and expiry dates are exposed to non privileged users.
 Should this change?
 Not clear if this needs be done as part of this functionality.

+### Synchronize admin messaging and revision publishing/scheduling

+Currently the admin messaging and goes through its own logic to figure out scheduling vs publishing.
+Since that behavior is really controlled by `PageRevision.publish` should that method return a status that the view can leverage to determine messaging?
+The naive implementation above for example causes teh behavior and messaging to get out of sync.